devcartel/pyrfa/tclrfa/README.md

 TCLRFA 7.6
 ==========

-TclRFA provides Tcl command extension for accessing RFA (Reuters/Robust Foundationa API) C++ functions, making connection to RMDS and subscribe/publish market data to/from RMDS using OMM data message model.
+TclRFA provides Tcl extension for accessing Thomson Reuters market data feeds know as RMDS or Thomson Reuter Enterprise Platform for Real-time (TREP-RT).
+It supports subscription and publication of market data using OMM data message model.

 Features:

-* subscription for MARKET_PRICE (level 1)
+* Subscription for MARKET_PRICE (level 1)
-* subscription for MARKET_BY_ORDER (order book)
+* Subscription for MARKET_BY_ORDER (order book)
-* subscription for MARKET_BY_PRICE (market depth)
+* Subscription for MARKET_BY_PRICE (market depth)
-* includes orderbook, depth ranker in utils folder
+* Supports orderbook, depth ranker in utils folder
-* snapshot request (no incremental updates)
+* Snapshot request (no incremental updates)
+* Multiple service subscription
-* dictionary download or use local files
+* Dictionary download or use local files
-* directory request
+* Directory request
-* symbol list request
+* Symbol list request
-* timeseries request and decoder for IDN TS1
+* Timeseries request and decoder for IDN TS1
-* custom domain MMT_HISTORY which can be used for intraday publishing
+* Custom domain MMT_HISTORY which can be used for intraday publishing
-* non-interactive provider for MARKET_PRICE, MARKET_BY_ORDER, MARKET_BY_PRICE, SYMBOLLIST, HISTORY
+* Non-interactive provider for MARKET_PRICE, MARKET_BY_ORDER, MARKET_BY_PRICE, SYMBOLLIST, HISTORY
-* debug mode
+* Debug mode
-* logging
+* Logging
-* low-latency mode
+* Low-latency mode
-* subscription outbound NIC binding
+* Subscription outbound NIC binding
-* example scripts
+* Example scripts

 Tclrfa is written with C++ and ported as a stub extension for Tcl 8.4+